-Whistleblowing (sometimes called speaking up or raising a concern) is the common term used when a worker reports suspected wrongdoing at work.
+Whistleblowing is the common term used when a worker reports suspected wrongdoing at work.
 This includes raising a concern about the way that the Council operates which could put colleagues, Councillors, the public or the Council in danger or lead to financial problems and/or put its reputation at risk.
 This applies to reports of:

-- criminal activity (including potential bribery, corruption, financial fraud or mismanagement); - failure to comply with a legal obligation or requirement; - · dangers to health and safety; - · a miscarriage of justice; - · damage / likely damage to the environment; - deliberate concealment of any of the above matters.
+- criminal activity (including potential bribery, corruption, financial fraud or mismanagement); - failure to comply with a legal obligation or requirement; - dangers to health and safety; - a miscarriage of justice; - damage / likely damage to the environment; - deliberate concealment of any of the above matters.